 Hair grows in cycles beginning with a period of rapid growth in the spring, followed by slower growth, and then ending in a winter resting stage.
 Mature hairs loosen in the follicles over the winter.
 In the spring, another cycle of hair growth begins, and new hair pushes the old loose ones out, resulting in an all-over shed.

 What Cats and Dogs Shed Most or Least

-Shorthair pets like my cats shed just as much but the tiny hairs don’t create furry drifts.
+Shorthair pets like Bravo and Karma shed just as much but the tiny hairs don’t create furry drifts.
 “Double coated” shedding German shepherds, Chows, and Persian cats may look moth-eaten when they shed clumps of fur at a time.

 6 Tips for How to Stop Pets Shedding

 You can’t stop shedding, but you can reduce the aggravation to yourself and health risks to your pet.